rsagawa/EndoscopicSimDataset/README.md

    E : Move down
    Mouse Drag : Rotate the camera freely

-6. Press the **Spacebar** to start recording the camera path.
+6. Press the **space key** to start recording the camera path.
-7. Press the **Spacebar** again to stop recording the camera path.
+7. Press the **space key** again to stop recording the camera path.
-   -> The CSV file is generated at the specified save location.
+   -> The csv file will be generated at the specified save location.

 # Generating Image Data